wbullock97/MasterControl-Whitney-Bullock/README.md

 * Building and comparing three machine learning models
 * Evaluating model performance to determine the best solution

-As a group we also developed a ranked list of all leads predicted to convert the highest regardless of filtered industries, company sizes and locations.
+In addition to my logistic regression and random forest models the team was able to developed a ranked list of all leads predicted to convert the highest regardless of filtered values.

 ---